Parcel Delivery Management Services, from The Whistl Group visit parcels website

 Find out more

 The culture of your business should be reflected within the contact points that your customers have with your company.
-Whether this is an internal receptionist, or an outsourced contact centre team, the emphasis must be on the 'doing the right thing' for the customer.
+Whether this is an internal receptionist or an outsourced contact centre team, the emphasis must be on 'doing the right thing' for the customer.
 This may mean taking a deeper look at the current external perception of the organisation, including how customers view your principles of trust and loyalty.

 These areas create an emotional impact on your customers before they have even made contact with someone within your business.
 If the consumer’s perception of trust and loyalty is not reflective of where the business should be, then your contact centre team could be on the back foot when dealing with queries.